ccao-data/people/.gitlab/issue_templates/pre-onboarding.md

 ## Working Remotely

-The CCAO Data Department is currently working remotely.
+The CCAO Data Department is currently working hybrid.
+We are in-office on Wednesday and Thursday and remote the rest of the week.
 In order to work with our department, you will need:

-- A personal computer with sufficient RAM (>=8 GB), sufficient processing speed (>=3.0 GHz), and a microphone.
-Mac users may experience some issues with our tech stack.
-If you do not have such a computer, you're welcome to use our instance of RStudio Server.
-Contact @dfsnow for details
+- A personal computer with a microphone
-- Internet with at least 30 Mbps download speed
+- A relatively fast internet connection
 - A quiet, comfortable workspace at home

 You may find the following helpful to have, though they are not required: